 sharp cheddar cheese - The flavor of the cheese will really shine through so use a cheese that you love to eat.
 I recommend grating a block of cheese instead of using pre-shredded cheese.
 Your dip will have a creamier texture.

 pinch of salt

 optional: hot sauce, cayenne pepper, jalapenos, Tabasco sauce, black pepper

 2-3 slices of white cheddar cheese

 Remove the bacon and measure the bacon fat.
 You need 3 tablespoons.
 If you have too much, remove some, if not enough add butter to make up the difference.

-Place bacon fat back in saucepan and heat over medium heat.
+Place bacon fat back in a saucepan and heat over medium heat.
 Add flour and stir for one minute, scraping up all the browned bits on the bottom of the pan.

 Slowly pour in beer whisking until thickened.
-Add heavy whipping cream, then mustard and stir to combine.
+Add heavy whipping cream, then mustard, and stir to combine.